jwerre/fulcrum-node/README.md

 The Fulcrum Node library provides convenient access to the Fulcrum API from applications written in server-side JavaScript.

+*NOTE: This is not been tested on Windows*

 ## Documentation

 See the [Fulcurm API docs](http://developer.lucidhq.com).